Film and TV drama

 Get an apprenticeship:

-Apprenticeships are jobs with training, so they’re a great opportunity to earn while you learn.
-You might find studios offering the following apprenticeships:
+Apprenticeships are jobs with training, so they’re a great opportunity to earn as you learn.
+There are a number of apprenticeships in IT and software development.

 Edit: